Ghazi Abdul Rahman Al Gosaibi: Bibliography

 In 1989, one of Al Gosaibi's poetry books was also translated into English by Anne Fairbairn in Australia, titled as Feathers and the Horizon.

+In 2010, Al Gosaibi translated the non-fiction book "The True Believer: Thoughts on the Nature of Mass Movements," authored by the American social philosopher Eric Hoffer.

 Personal life

 Al Gosaibi married to a German woman who was raised in Bahrain.
 They had four children; one daughter and three sons.

-Death and funeral

 Al Gosaibi underwent a surgery at Riyadh's King Faisal Specialist Hospital in the late July 2010.
 He died of colon cancer at the age of 70 on 15 August 2010.
 The funeral prayer for him was performed at Imam Turki Mosque, and acting Riyadh governor, Prince Sattam attended the funeral.
 He was buried in Al Oud cemetery in Riyadh on the same day, 15 August 2010.
 His family held another funeral service for him in Bahrain.

 Legacy

 Asharqia Chamber began to offer the Ghazi Al Gosaibi Award for the promising small and medium size companies, particularly in the Eastern Province of Saudi Arabia.
 The award is given biannually.
 In April 2013, Al Waleed bin Talal Foundation-Global, headed by Prince Al Waleed, bought the house of Ghazi Al Gosaibi in Manama, Bahrain, to renovate it.